41 Cruise Essentials You Shouldn’t Cruise Without

 Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

-Planning a cruise in 2024?
-Whether it’s your first voyage or you’re a seasoned cruiser, it’s time to organize your cruise essentials to pack for your cruise.
+First-time cruiser or seasoned pro, it’s time to organize your cruise essentials.
 Don’t forget to print our cruise packing list below.

-We’ve compiled essential tips from our cruises and our experienced friend, Kim, aka the Cruising Queen, who has amassed over 60 cruises since childhood.
-Her invaluable packing wisdom greatly contributes to this list.
+We’ve compiled essential tips from our cruises and our experienced friend, Kim, the Cruising Queen.
+She has amassed over 60 cruises since childhood and has contributed invaluable packing wisdom to this list.

 What are cruise essentials?
 Cruise essentials are recommended items that enhance your experience by providing comfort and enjoyment.
 While our list covers basics, consider adding personal preferences like a refillable water bottle or necessary medications not readily available on the ship.